If you would like to learn how to void a check, you’ve come to the right place. I will show you how in 4 easy steps.

 The easiest way for them to do this is to ask for a void check.
 They should specifically ask for a VOIDED check because the purpose of this check is to get your banking information for payroll purposes, and nothing more.
 If they were to ask for a blank check, that would be quite weird and I’d be cautious if that were to happen to you.
 You should never give a blank check to anybody, because they would be able to more easily commit fraud using your check.

 Every one of your checks has numbers at the bottom of it.
 These numbers represent which bank you belong to, your account number, as well as your bank branch.
+Essentially, the information here contains your unique banking number, routing number of the bank you belong to (like Wells Fargo for example), and institution number.
 This is what your employer will use to add your account into their system so they can pay you.
 This is the actual information they need from you in order to take care of payroll.
 So technically, you could just give them this information on a piece of paper by copying it from your check, or you could get this information by visiting your bank as well (if you do not have checks).

 Voiding a check is very quick and simple.
 Simply write VOID in big spaced out letters on the front of your check.
 You don’t need to do anything more with your check than that.
 There could be several reasons why you need to void a check, but the biggest one is for payroll purposes.
 For example, your employer may need a void check from you so they can facilitate direct deposit of your pay check directly into your bank account.